Chart Color Schemes

 Cultural Diversity

-The level of cultural diversity witnessed in Ripley was found to be above average when compared nationally for a number of language and cultural background related metrics
+The level of cultural diversity witnessed in Ripley was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Ripley's cultural diversity was found to be above average, with 22.7% of its population born overseas and 16.5% speaking a language other than English at home.
-Christianity was the predominant religion in Ripley, accounting for 45.6% of its population.
-Notably, the category 'Other' comprised 2.5% of Ripley's population, compared to 0.8% across Greater Brisbane.
+Ripley's cultural diversity is above average, with 22.7% of its population born overseas and 16.5% speaking a language other than English at home.
+Christianity is the predominant religion in Ripley, making up 45.6% of the population.
+Notably, the 'Other' category comprises 2.5%, compared to the Greater Brisbane average of 0.8%.

-In terms of ancestry, Australian and English were the top two represented groups, each comprising 26.9% of Ripley's population, followed by Other at 8.7%.
-Some ethnic groups showed notable differences in representation: Samoan was overrepresented at 1.4%, compared to 0.9% regionally, Maori at 1.3% (vs 0.9%), and New Zealand at 1.0% (vs 0.9%).
+In terms of ancestry, Australians make up 26.9%, followed by English at 26.9%, and Other at 8.7%.
+Certain ethnic groups show notable deviations: Samoan is overrepresented at 1.4% in Ripley (regional average 0.9%), Maori at 1.3% (vs regional 0.9%), and New Zealand at 1.0% (vs regional 0.9%).

 Frequently Asked Questions - Diversity